Client Credentials Usage

 that stores clients information in the first place.

-For this reason, in order to the update a client settings, is recommended to use the PATCH /clients
+For this reason, in order to update client settings, it is recommended to use the PATCH /clients

 endpoint exposed by the crud-service